 “These are very characteristic of psoriasis,” she says.
 “They can grow anywhere, but most appear on the scalp, elbows, knees, and lower back.”
 While this might look extreme, she points out that psoriasis is not contagious or infectious.

 Typical Onset For Psoriasis

-While psoriasis can occur at any age, Garshick says that the average age of onset can occur at two different peaks, either 15-35 years or at 55-60 years old.
-Gmyrek adds to this, noting that, while rare, about 10 to 15 percent of psoriasis cases occur before the age of 10.
+While psoriasis can occur at any age, Garshick says that the average age of onset can occur at two different peaks, either 15-35 years or 55-60 years old.
+Gmyrek adds to this, noting that, while rare, about 10 to 15 percent of psoriasis cases occur before age 10.

-Additionally, she says that unlike some skin conditions, men and women develop psoriasis at similar rates, and it’s seen across all racial groups.
+Moreover, Gmyrek points out that psoriasis tends to run in families, though exactly what’s passed down is unclear.
+Additionally, she says that, unlike some skin conditions, men and women develop psoriasis at similar rates, and it’s seen across all racial groups.
 “Caucasians develop psoriasis at a rate of about 3.6 percent compared with African-Americans who develop psoriasis at a rate of 1.9 percent,” she adds.

 What Is Eczema?

 Then there’s eczema.
 While eczema can be equally as itchy and inflamed, it doesn’t include the scaley patches that psoriasis does.

 "Eczema describes a condition when the skin becomes red, itchy, dry, and sometimes flaky, which can affect any part of the body," Garshick says.
 "It is generally due to inflammation of the skin, but some triggers include dryness of the skin, stress, or if the skin comes into contact with something that can be irritating, such as harsh soaps, detergents, chemicals, or clothing with a rough texture (such as wool clothing).
 For some people, intense heat and humidity can also aggravate the skin."